WeblateOrg/weblate/docs/admin/upgrade.rst

 The simplest approach for migration is to utilize Django JSON dumps.
 This works well for smaller installations.
 On bigger sites you might want to use pgloader instead, see :ref:`pgloader-migration`.

-1. Add PostgeSQL as additional database connection to the :file:`settings.py`:
+1. Add PostgreSQL as additional database connection to the :file:`settings.py`:

 .. code-block:: python